spekulatius/PHPScraper/websites/examples/scrape-header-tags.md

 # Scrape Header Tags

 The header tags often contain useful information about a web-page and how it fits into the overall structure of the website it is part of.
-The following examples shows how to access particular pieces of information from the `<head>` and collections around these.
+The following examples show how to access particular pieces of information from the `<head>` and collections around these.

 ## Charset